talvbansal/talvbansal.me/source/_posts/maximising-gitlab-ci-s-free-tier.md

 meant that the docker image I'm currently using for most of my work (edbizarro/gitlab-ci-pipeline-php:7.3) had been built for x86_64 and therefore could not be run on the Pi's ARM architecture.

-The sad part for me was this, in the aim of being proactive I wrote this blog post originally to show of all my learnings on how to get a runner configured and optimised for the raspberry pi!
+The sad part for me was this, in the aim of being proactive I wrote this blog post originally to show of all my learnings on how to get a runner configured and optimised for the raspberry pi - Nevermind!